Growing up, Danny Trejo looked up to his uncle Gilbert. As his dad’s youngest brother, Gilbert was like an older brother to Danny.

 Despite his boxing prowess, Trejo couldn’t keep himself out of trouble.
 Everything came to a head when he hit a guard with a rock during a prison riot.
 To this day, he says he was aiming for someone else.

-But still, it left the guard seriously injured, and landed him in solitary confinement.
+But still, it left the guard seriously injured and landed Trejo in San Quentin’s solitary confinement.

 Isolated from the outside world (and the other inmates), he’d try to ease his mind by acting out his favorite movie scenes.
 But nothing could distract him from reality.